InnocentBug/G-BigSMILES/SI.md

 ### Isotactic PP

-For isotactic PP, we only can explictly define the tacticity in the repeating monomer like this:
+To define isotactic PP, we have to explicitly mention the tacticity within the repeating monomer unit as shown:

 ```python
 generative_bigSMILES = "C{[>][<]C[C@H](C)[>][<]}|poisson(900)|[H]"